PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And what are you Samga?"
 Asarah asked as she rose to her feet.

-"I am an Orc?"
+"I am an Orc."

-"An Orc?
-And what is that."
+"An Orc.
+And what is that?"

 "I know not.
 None of us do.
 We are made not born, in the bowels of the Earth, to serve the Master."